MicrosoftDocs/memdocs/memdocs/use-docs.md

 - [Get support for Intune](intune/fundamentals/get-support.md)

 > [!TIP]
-> Visit the **Documentation** node in the **Community** workspace of the Configuration Manager console.
+> Also visit the **Documentation** node in the **Community** workspace of the Configuration Manager console.
 This node includes up-to-date information about Configuration Manager documentation and support articles.
 For more information, see [Using the Configuration Manager console](configmgr/core/servers/manage/admin-console.md#bkmk_doc-dashboard).

 Information in this article also applies to the [Configuration Manager PowerShell documentation](/powershell/sccm/overview) in the [sccm-docs-powershell-ref repository](https://github.com/MicrosoftDocs/sccm-docs-powershell-ref).